detra-lab/eslint-config/README.md

    }
    ```

-   We have some pre-built configurations if you need to support multiple environments and syntaxes, such as TypeScript or React:
+   If you need to support multiple environments and syntaxes, such as TypeScript or React, we provide pre-built configurations.
+You can extend them as shown below:

     <details>
       <summary><strong>TypeScript</strong></summary>